in28minutes/in28minutes.com/_posts/2017-10-14-spring-interview-questions.md

 - https://github.com/in28minutes/spring-interview-guide/raw/master/spring-interview-questions.pdf

 ## Get this course
-> 	[Subscribe](http://eepurl.com/bOJulL) to get amazing offers on this and all in28minutes courses.
+> 	(Subscribe)[http://eepurl.com/bOJulL] to get amazing offers on all in28minutes courses.

 ## What Will I Learn?